-- a) to provide an appropriate degree of flexibility in applying certain development standards to particular development, - b) to achieve better outcomes for and from development by allowing flexibility in particular circumstances.
+a) to provide an appropriate degree of flexibility in applying certain development standards to particular development, b) to achieve better outcomes for and from development by allowing flexibility in particular circumstances.
 The proposed variations to development standards for the proposed development are in relation to Clause 4.1 Minimum subdivision lot size of the LLEP 2013.
 In summary the following variations are proposed:

-Leichardt LEP 2013 LLEP 2013 Proposed Development Clause Development Standard Non Compliance 4.1Minimum subdivision lot size Minimum Lot Size = 200m Minimum Lot Size (Annandale Street frontage) = 247.2m Minimum Lot Size (Piper Lane Frontage = 110.3m
+Leichardt LEP 2013 LLEP 2013 Proposed Development Clause Development Standard Non Compliance 4.1Minimum subdivision lot size Minimum 200m Lot Size = Minimum Lot Size (Annandale Street frontage) = 247.2m (complies) Minimum Lot Size (Piper Lane Frontage = 110.3m (Seeking Clause 4.6 Variation)